1313e/CMasher/docs/source/user/usage.rst

 |rgbtable  |:func:`~cmasher.take_cmap_colors` with :pycode:`N=None`|
 +----------+-------------------------------------------------------+

-Except for the `mkcmod` command, the commands print their results directly to the console using the formatting that was requested (if applicable).
+Except for the `cmview` and `mkcmod` commands, the commands print their results directly to the console using the formatting that was requested (if applicable).
 Depending on the operating system used, this output can easily be redirected to be saved to a file (e.g., ``cmr rgbtable rainforest > rainforest.txt`` to save the RGB values of :ref:`rainforest` in a ``.txt``-file on UNIX-systems).
 All functionality that is usually available for the listed functions within the interpreter, is also available from the command-line.